-These Regulations set out the rules concerning eligibility, format, admission, conduct and other issues for the Licentiateship of the Faculty of Occupational Medicine examination (LFOM).
-The purpose of the Licentiateship examination is to ensure a satisfactory level of core competence to establish safe practice in routine occupational medicine for those who work in the discipline.
-The examination is a non-specialist qualification in occupational medicine and is not intended as the sole diploma for physicians who seek to practice independently and unsupervised.
+These Regulations set out the rules concerning eligibility, format, admission, conduct and other issues for the Membership of the Faculty of Occupational Medicine examination (MFOM).
+The purpose of the Membership examination is to ensure a satisfactory level of core competence to establish safe practice in occupational medicine for those who work full time in the specialty.

-2. Licentiateship of the Faculty of Occupational Medicine Examination
+2. Membership of the Faculty of Occupational Medicine Examination

-2.1 Entry Requirements
+2.1 Entry requirements